 8 2011).
 Induced electric fields can be created by water currents such as waves and tides, or the movement 9 of an organism through the Earth's naturally occurring geomagnetic field.
-Induced electric fields can be associated with the perpendicular movement of an organism of water current relative to a magnetic field associated with a DC transmission line.
+Induced electric fields can be associated with a DC transmission line.
 Induced electric fields can vary with sediment or substrate type